Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: cannot be hyperbolic

 \begin{proof} Consider the cusp neighborhoods of $C_\infi$ foliated by admissible loops by Lemma \ref{FoliatedHyperbolicCuspNeighborhood}.
-By the convergence of Lemma \ref{HyperbolicLimit} and the stability of the admissible loops, for $t \gg 0$, there is a cylinder $A_t$ foliated admissible loops whose developments are invariant under $G_t$.
-Then it is easy to realized other desired properties. \end{proof}
+By the convergence of Lemma \ref{HyperbolicLimit} and the stability of the admissible loops, for $t \gg 0$, there is a cylinder $A_t$ foliated by admissible loops whose developments are invariant under $G_t$.
+Then it is easy to realize other desired properties. \end{proof}

-By Claim \ref{HyperbolicLimit} (\ref{iHyperbolicNonelementary}), the developing map of $C_t \minus A_t$ converges uniformly on compacts.
-The developing map of the cylinder $A_t$ is the immersion into the region bounded by the developments of the two boundary components of $C_t \minus A_t$.
-Then, because of the convergence of $C_t \minus A_t$, ~$A_t$ must converge.
-Thus $C_t$ converges to a $\CP^1$-structure on $S$--- this contradicts against the divergence of $C_t$ in the deformation space.
-Hence $\rho_\infi(m)$ can {\it not} be hyperbolic.
+By Claim \ref{HyperbolicLimit} (\ref{iHyperbolicNonelementary}), the developing map of $C_t \minus A_t$ converges uniformly on compact subsets.
+By normalizing $\rho_t$ by $\PSL_2\C$ continuously, so that, for sufficiently large $t > 0$, we can, in addition, assume that the axis of the hyperbolic element $\rho_t(m)$ connects $0$ and $\infty$ of $\CP^1 = \C \cup \{\infty\}$.
+Then the developing map of the cylinder $A_t$ is the restriction of the exponential map $\exp\col \C \to \C^\ast$ to the strip region $R_t$ bounded by parallel lines, since the boundary components of $A_t$ develop to $G_t$-invariant curves by \Cref{FoliatedNeck}.
+Since the boundary components of $A_t$ converge to peripheral loops of $C_\infty$, by the continuity of $\dev C_t$ in $t$, the region $R_t$ converges to a strip in $\C$ with finite width.
+Therefore $A_t$ must converge as $t \to \infty$.
+Thus $C_t$ converges to a $\CP^1$-structure on $S$--- this contradicts the divergence of $C_t$ in the deformation space.
+Hence $\rho_\infi(m)$ cannot be hyperbolic.